apache/arrow-julia/README.md

 Enter `?Primitive` in the REPL for a full list of constructors.

+***Note:*** In what follows we show explicit methods for constructing each `ArrowVector` type from a raw data buffer.
+This can become a bit confusing where there are many sub-buffer locations to keep track of, so it is strongly suggested that you make use of the `Locate` interface described in the next section.

 ### The `NullablePrimitive` Type
 The Arrow format also supports arrays with bits type elements that may be null.
 For these we provide the `NullablePrimitive{J} <: AbstractVector{Union{J,Missing}}` type.
 Under the hood the
 `NullablePrimitive` type is a pair of `Primitive`s: one references a `Primitive{UInt8}` bit mask describing which elements of the `NullablePrimitive` are null and the